IBM/aspera-cli/README.md

-        --case=VALUE                 basename of output for for test --scan-path=VALUE            subpath in folder id to start scan in (default=/) --scan-id=VALUE              forder id in storage to start scan in, default is access key main folder id --overwrite=ENUM             when to overwrite result file: always, never, mtime --file-access=ENUM           how to read and write files in repository: local, remote --max-size=VALUE             maximum size (in bytes) of preview file
+        --case=VALUE                 basename of output for for test --scan-path=VALUE            subpath in folder id to start scan in (default=/) --scan-id=VALUE              forder id in storage to start scan in, default is access key main folder id --mimemagic=ENUM             use Mime type detection of gem mimemagic: yes, no --overwrite=ENUM             when to overwrite result file: always, never, mtime --file-access=ENUM           how to read and write files in repository: local, remote --max-size=VALUE             maximum size (in bytes) of preview file